EC528-Fall-2025/AutoSec-Certs/README.md

   - [ ] Certificates and private keys successfully issued by certificate authorities
   - [ ] Certiifcate and private keys are stored securely in Vault
   - [ ] Only authorized applications can access certificates from Vault
+  - [ ] Activity logs are maintained so suspicious events can be spotted
 - **Stretch Goals:**
   - [ ] Automated renewal/rotation of certificates to avoid downtime
   - [ ] Extended feature B